Everything-you-need-to-know-about-income-tax-rebate

 What is Income Tax Rebate?

-A tax rebate is a refund that you are eligible for if the taxes paid by you exceed your tax liability.
-For example, if your tax liability is amounting to Rs.
-20,000, but if the bank pays the Government a TDS that amounts to Rs.
-30,000 on your behalf, you are eligible for a tax rebate.
+The rebate meaning in tax refers to a reduction or refund in the total tax payable.
+In simple terms, the rebate meaning in income tax is the amount refunded or adjusted when the tax paid is higher than the actual tax liability.
+For example, if your tax liability is amounts to ₹20,000, but if the bank pays the Government a TDS that amounts to ₹30,000 on your behalf, you are eligible for a tax rebate.

 In other words, you will avail a refund on tax money at the end of every financial year if your tax liability is less than that of the amount paid by you.
 You need to file an Income Tax Rebate within a specified period if you want to claim the income tax refund.

-Thus, based on your rate of taxation, you can save from anywhere between Rs 12,500 to Rs 1.25 lakhs using the income tax rebates.
+Thus, based on your rate of taxation, you can save anywhere between ₹12,500 to ₹1.25 Lakhs using the income tax rebates.
 Most of the transactions eligible for tax rebates are investments for long-term goals, financial safety for the family in emergencies or necessary education or home expenses.

 Please enter correct name Please enter the Full name